adithya-vedhamani/ATops/README.md

 ## Our Solution
 Diversifying farm income through agro-tourism
 We developed an android app using flutter.
-The prototype is developed and we are plaaning to add more functionalities and making it simpler for a small scale farmer to use conveniently.
+The prototype is developed and we are planning to add more functionalities and making it simpler for a small scale farmer to use conveniently.

 ## App Screenshots